Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/simulator_gui.rst

 Starting the GUI
 ----------------

-The GUI can be started from command line by entering ``trait_simulator_gui``.
+The GUI can be started from command line by entering ``trait2d_simulator_gui``.
 The GUI and its components are described below.

 Description of the GUI
 ----------------------